-2024 La Honda Music Camp Directors
+La Honda Music Camp Directors

 Tiffany Ou-Ponticelli

-Tiffany Ou-Ponticelli teaches orchestra at Gunn High School in Palo Alto, CA. Ms. Ou-Ponticelli holds a B.A. in Music Education from the University of California, Los Angeles and a master’s degree in Music Education from the University of Michigan.
+Tiffany Ou-Ponticelli teaches orchestra at Gunn High School in Palo Alto, CA. Ms. Ou-Ponticelli holds a B.A. in Music Education (viola) from the University of California, Los Angeles.
+She earned her master’s degree in Music Education from the University of Michigan, where her research focused on group composition and student musical self-efficacy in the middle school orchestra classroom.
 In the UCLA Herb Alpert School of Music, she studied viola with Richard O’Neill, and received her teaching credential from the UCLA Teacher Education Program.
-Her ensembles at Gunn High School, and previously at Fletcher Middle School, consistently receive superior ratings at festivals.
+Her ensembles at Gunn High School and previously at Fletcher Middle School consistently receive superior ratings at festivals.
+Under Ms. Ou-Ponticelli’s direction, the Henry M. Gunn High School Orchestras have performed at conferences including the Midwest Clinic International Band & Orchestra Conference (2022), the American String Teachers Association National Orchestra Festival (2018), and were named “Grand Champions” at the Orchestra Cup National Orchestra Championships (2024).